Smoking Fish

 Smoke Daddy smoke generator with wood chips inside.

 Be aware that propane gas burners provide a lot of heat.
-The 40,000 BTU burner pictured above is considered a small burner, but it is still the overkill for any smoker smaller than 20 cubic feet inside capacity.
-In warm weather it may be difficult to maintain temperatures of 140° F (60° C) or lower.
-For smaller smokers an electric heating element might be a better choice.
+The 40,000 BTU burner pictured above is considered a small burner, but it is still the overkill for any smoker smaller than 20 cubic feet capacity.
+In warm weather, it may be difficult to maintain temperatures of 140° F (60° C) or lower.
+For smaller smokers, an electric heating element might be a better choice.

 Thermometers

-To be always on a safe side, use a common digital thermometer with a remote probe.
-Set the alarm to 145° F (63° C), insert the probe in a thickest part of the fish or fillet and start smoking.
-Once you hear the alarm, maintain this temperature for 30 minutes and you know the product is safely cooked.
-You may, however, continue smoking longer in order to obtain stronger smoky flavor.
-The control of the temperature is less important now, you may go higher, but try to stay at or above 145° F (63° C) internal meat temperature.
-At this temperature the food can be kept for a number of hours without the danger of bacteria growing again.
-At this temperature hot food is kept in restaurants.
+To be always on the safe side, use a common digital thermometer with a remote probe.
+Set the alarm to 145° F (63° C), insert the probe in the thickest part of the fish or fillet, and start smoking.
+Once you hear the alarm, maintain this temperature for 30 minutes, and rest assured that the product is safely cooked.
+You may, however, continue smoking longer in order to obtain a stronger smoky flavor.
+The control of the temperature is less important now; you may go higher, but try to stay at or above 145° F (63° C) internal meat temperature.
+At this temperature, the food can be kept for a few hours without the danger of bacteria growing again.
+Hot food is kept at this temperature in restaurants.

 Digital thermometer with remote sensor.